18 email marketing performance metrics for improved campaign tracking

 4

-Ensure your emails are responsive and optimized for mobile.
-Studies have shown that 85% of mobile users use their smartphone to access email.
+Ensure your emails are optimized for mobile: Studies have shown that 85% of mobile users use their smartphone to access email.
 That’s a huge audience you could be missing out on if your emails aren’t displayed properly for them.

-A low inbox placement rate could indicate that you have a less than stellar domain or sender reputation, either because of your sending infrastructure or because of your sending practices.
+A low inbox delivery rate could indicate that you have a less-than-stellar domain or sender reputation, either because of your sending infrastructure or sending practices.
 Your email content could also be to blame—badly formatted emails and spammy content can land you in the junk folder instead of the inbox.

 Top tips to increase your inbox placement rate